UTDGriffithLab/UTD-IEA15MWBlade/README.md

 - The UTD IEA 15 MW blade model created by [Griffith's group](https://labs.utdallas.edu/griffith/) is contained in this repository.
 - The UTD IEA 15 MW blade model was created using the modeling tool [NuMAD v2.0](https://github.com/sandialabs/NuMAD/releases/tag/v2.0) based on the original open-source [IEA 15 MW reference wind turbine blade design](https://www.nrel.gov/docs/fy20osti/75698.pdf).
 The UTD IEA 15 MW blade model was created to increase the body of knowledge on large-scale wind turbines and provide one more resource to the wind energy community that can be used as reference for future studies.
-- Detailed documentation of the blade structure and baseline structural analysis of UTD IEA 15 MW blade model will be presented at the AIAA SciTech 2023 conference.
-The conference paper DOI will be added in this repo as soon as it is made available, please see the [GitHub Repo Citation](#github-repo-citation) and [Conference Paper Citation](#conference-paper-citation) sections below for the appropriate citation for this work.
+- Detailed documentation of the blade structure and baseline structural analysis of the UTD IEA 15 MW blade model was presented at the AIAA SciTech 2023 conference.
+The conference paper and a video presentation can be accessed here https://arc.aiaa.org/doi/10.2514/6.2023-2093.
+- Please see the [GitHub Repo Citation](#github-repo-citation) and [Conference Paper Citation](#conference-paper-citation) sections below for the appropriate citation for this work.

 # Repo Contents
 The following summarizes the contents in this repo: